synfig/synfig-docs-dev/docs/common/packaging.rst

     $ ./build-synfigstudio.sh

-This will fetch Docker image, and build pacakges for Windows and Linux, 64bit and 32bit.
+This will fetch Docker image, and build packages for Windows and Linux, 64bit and 32bit.
 This process involves building all required libraries, so it will take a very long time.

 After build finishes grab packages from "publish" directory.